steering

 Camber angle is zero as is Toe-in, minimising tyre scrub and rolling resistance.

-Castor angle is close to zero, just enough to ensure camber of the outside wheel remains close to zero on turns, further castor action is provided by mounting the stubaxle to the pillar behind its centreline.
+Castor angle is close to zero, just enough to ensure camber of the outside wheel remains

 In practice the steering is very light, responsive, neutral and not affected by bumps.